Afudu/P6_OpenClassroom/README.md

 ## Project Tasks
 1. **Frontend Development:** Create the application layout based on the provided mock-up.
-2. **Backend Integration:** Develop JavaScript files to fetch the data from the API and render it on the weppage.
+2. **Backend Integration:** Develop JavaScript files to fetch the data from the API and render it on the webpage.

 ## Local Development